LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 Select to convert the data.

-#### More security notes
+#### A further data protection note

-You may be worried that full postcodes are transmitted online.
+You may be worried that postcodes are transmitted online.
 They aren't, but it's a sensible concern.
 Although it's rare, a full postcode can relate to an individual, or at least a small number of people.
-The tool does send data online, to work out what the corresponding areas are, but uses the [postcode sectors](https://ideal-postcodes.co.uk/guides/uk-postcode-format#sector).
+The tool does send data online, to work out what the census areas are, but it uses the [postcode sectors](https://ideal-postcodes.co.uk/guides/uk-postcode-format#sector).

-Imagining this as a discussion between the web browser (your PC) and a database server (online), it would be like this:
+Imagine this as a discussion between the web browser (your PC) and the online service, it would be like this:

 > **Your PC:** Hello, I have a postcode I want more details about, what can you tell me about the postcode sector 'BA1 1'?
 >
-> **Online:** Well, postcode sector 'BA1 1' has 353 postcodes in it, here they are, with all the census area codes.
+> **Online:** Well, postcode sector 'BA1 1' has 353 postcodes in it, here they are, along with the census area codes.
 >
 > **Your PC:** Thank you.
-That's more than I need, but I can look through those and find the right match.
+That's more than I need, but I can look through and find the right matches.

-The tool looks up details of postcodes without communicating the full postcode.
+In this way the tool can look up details of postcodes without communicating the full postcode.
 Regardless of this, all data communication is securely encrypted, to a server held in the UK, and no data is saved from those requests.

 An alternative option would be for the tool to download ALL postcode and census area combinations.
-That would be possible, but there are over 2.5 million postcodes, and it would be a lot of data.
-If services are keen on this it could be trialled.
+That would be possible, but there are over 2.5 million postcodes, and it's a lot of data.

-### Generate the data
+### d) Generate the data

 On completing the previous step, the tools whirrs for a period of time (it could be at least a few minutes), then reports results.
 That includes a table of how many postcodes were valid, how many out of date (terminated), and how many unknown.